-- Replacement of doors and windows in waiting room to improve customer comfort and energy efficiency
+- Doors and windows in the waiting room have been replaced to improve customer comfort and energy efficiency.

-The LIRR has is improving and modernizing Laurelton Station to improve the experience for its customers and to contribute to the economic growth and development of Long Island.
+The improvement and modernization of Laurelton Station is part of an ongoing effort by the LIRR to improve the experience for its customers and contribute to the economic growth and development of Long Island and the region.